arc06e/MusicReviewApp-WebAPI/README.md

 web services.
 As a lifelong avid fan of music, I thought it would be fun to create a Web API centered around reviewing music albums.

 ## Current Features
-* Seed Method which populates database with sample data to demonstrate app's key features.
+* Seeds database with sample data to demonstrate app's key features.
 * CRUD functionality:
   * Allows users to create, read, update, and delete entities such as artists, albums, genres, countries, reviews, and reviewers.
 * RESTful API service: